-Welcome to the Top 10 Best Adventure Bike Helmets of 2020 Guide!
-You’ll find info, features, pros, cons and links to the best adv lids on the market as well as handy helmet buying advice.
+Welcome to the Top 10 Best Adventure Bike Helmets Guide!
+You’ll find info, features, pros, cons and links to the best adventure motorcycle helmets on the market as well as handy helmet buying advice.

 You know the drill… the helmet is the most important bit of kit you can buy because your brain is priceless and that’s all there is to it.
 So, instead of boring you with reams of bike safety statistics, let’s get down to business.

-This article specifically looks at the best adventure bike helmets on the market today.
+But for this article, we’re specifically looking at the best adventure bike helmets on the market today.
 We’re concentrating on adventure motorcycle helmets because they’re an excellent blend of road and off-road helmets with wider view openings, peaks, more ventilation and extra features all geared towards dual-purpose riding.
+Their the best of both worlds and perfect for long-distance motorcycle travel and adventure riders.
+So, let’s get to it…

 Klim Krios Karbon Adventure Helmet